 Small-scale solutions stand out in the technical security systems.
 These solutions provide lightweight and compact sensors used by special forces units in field counterterrorist missions.
 Due to their specific application, sensors have to meet the highest reliability requirements, while being still compact enough to be used in special mission operations.
 These issues significantly complicate the process of system development.
 Nowadays, there are at most ten compact security systems worldwide.
 However, compact security systems available at the moment in the Russian Federation are dramatically obsolete.
 We decided to take on the development of a new compact security solution.
-The new system was named RADIOBARRIER Compact Sensor Set (RB CSS).

 From the development start to the release date we were in close cooperation with future users of the system: together we set and prioritized requirements, tested the system, analyzed the feedback.

 Finally, we developed a list of critical requirements for a new security solution.
 The developed requirements are provided below in descending order of priority:

 2. Weatherproof design.